Multimodal RAG over PDFs using ColQwen2, Qwen2.5, and Weaviate

-We will be performing retrieval against this collection of PDF documents by embedding both the individual pages of the documents and our queries into the same multi-vector space, reducing the problem to approximate nearest-neighbor search on ColBERT-style multi-vectors under the MaxSim similarity measure.
+This notebook demonstrates Multimodal Retrieval-Augmented Generation (RAG) over PDF documents.
+We will be performing retrieval against a collection of PDF documents by embedding both the individual pages of the documents and our queries into the same multi-vector space, reducing the problem to approximate nearest-neighbor search on ColBERT-style multi-vector embeddings under the MaxSim similarity measure.

 Prerequisites